-29 EARNINGS PER SHARE
+EARNINGS PER SHARE

+The number of shares used in computing Basic and Diluted Earnings per Share is the weighted average number of shares outstanding during the year.
 Basic and Diluted EPS amounts are calculated by dividing the profit for the year attributable to equity holders by the weighted average number of Equity shares outstanding during the year.

-31 March 2020 31 March 2019 Profit attributable to the equity holders of the Company used in calculating basic/ diluted earnings per share 206.41 16.39 Weighted average number of equity shares used as the denominator in calculating basic/ diluted earnings per share (In Lakhs) 230.50 230.50 Total basic/ diluted earnings per share attributable to the equity holders of the Company 0.90 0.07
+31 March 2021 31 March 2020 Profit attributable to the equity holders of the Company used in calculating basic/diluted earnings per share 811 206.41 Weighted average number of equity shares used as the denominator in calculating basic/diluted earnings per 230.50 230 50 share (In lakhs) Total basic/ diluted earnings per share attributable to the equity holders of the Company 0.04 0.90